- Search The Registry

 *On this date we point out the birth of James Baskett in 1904.
 He was a Black actor.

 Baskett’s vocal talent was so extensive he even filled in for Johnny Lee, the voice of Brer Rabbit, in the Laughing Place sequence, when he was called away on a USO tour.
-James Baskett died: July 9, 1948 in Los Angeles, CA., that same year an honorary Academy Award for his role as Uncle Remus was given to him.
+James Baskett died on July 9, 1948, in Los Angeles, CA., that same year an honorary Academy Award for his role as Uncle Remus was given to him.

 The Encyclopedia Britannica, Fifteenth Edition.